apache/spark/docs/sql-migration-guide-upgrade.md

   - Since Spark 3.0, when Avro files are written with user provided schema, the fields will be matched by field names between catalyst schema and avro schema instead of positions.

+  - Since Spark 3.0, when Avro files are written with user provided non-nullable schema, even the catalyst schema is nullable, Spark is still able to write the files.
+However, Spark will throw runtime NPE if any of the records contains null.

 ## Upgrading from Spark SQL 2.4 to 2.4.1

   - The value of `spark.executor.heartbeatInterval`, when specified without units like "30" rather than "30s", was